 - University of South Dakota (Occupational Therapy)

 - YMCA, Locations across the United States

 - St. Louis Blues (NHL), St. Louis, Mo.

 As experts in recreation and sport studies, our faculty and instructors bring years of experience to the classroom.

 The recreation and sports studies classes always have so much discussion and really broaden the way I look at not only recreation, sports and athletic programs, but also the world.

-Students will apply discipline-specific, scientific and theoretical concepts, analytical methods and best practices to design, implement and evaluate recreation and sport activities in a variety of settings.
+- Apply discipline-specific, scientific and theoretical concepts, analytical methods and best practices to design, implement and evaluate recreation and sport activities.

 There are many educational and professional opportunities available at Concordia Nebraska for recreation and sport studies majors.
 Top of the line facilities within the Walz Human Performance Complex available to the Health and Human Performance Department include a field house with 200-m indoor track, weight room, athletic training room, student resource library, computer lab and Human Performance Lab with state-of-the-art equipment like a Bod Pod body composition testing device, so you can get hands-on training for your future recreation and sport studies career.